 Their diet, which is very high in vegetables, nuts, seeds, and beans, only further augments the magnesium they are getting every day.
-We suspect that the magnesium in their food and water may be an important reason why heart disease is very uncommon and people live to old ages free of chronic medical conditions.
+We suspect that the magnesium in their food and water may be a major reason why heart disease is very uncommon, and people live to old ages free of chronic medical conditions.

 How can you correct magnesium deficiency?

 Let me give you five simple steps to correct magnesium deficiency.

 1. Drink hard or mineral water.